Marital and Non-Marital Property

 - Any judgment or property awarded to a spouse from the other spouse.

 - Property specifically excluded by a prenuptial or post nuptial agreement by you and your spouse.

 - Personal Injury Awards and Workman Compensation/Disability Settlements may, in part, not be considered to be subject to equitable distribution

 However, non-marital property can become subject to equitable distribution if it is co-mingled with marital property.
 Because of the many nuances involved in determining equitable distribution in New York, it is imperative you retain a skilled Divorce Attorney.
 Attorney Randy H. Gugino has over 30 years of experience and can help you navigate this often complex facet of your case, and ensure your best interests are protected.

-If you need to know more about property division and the divorce process in general, please contact our experienced Buffalo divorce lawyer today to schedule a free consultation.
+If you need to know more about property division and the divorce process in general, please contact our experienced Buffalo divorce lawyer today to schedule a consultation.